 The ROU asset is subsequently measured at cost less any accumulated depreciation, accumulated impairment loss and, if applicable, adjusted for any remeasurement of lease liabilities.
-The policy of recognition and measurement of impairment losses is in accordance with Note 3(n) (i) to the financial statements.
+The policy of recognition and measurement of impairment losses is in accordance with Note 3(n)(i) on impairment of non-financial assets.